 Get Well Soon

-Plus, with such a wide variety of colors to choose from, there’s an iris to suit anyone’s taste.
+• With a wide variety of iris colors available, there's an iris to suit anyone's taste, making it a thoughtful get-well-soon gift.

 Every flower has a meaning.
 Usually, these meanings stem from the cultural interpretations of each plant.
 Want to learn more about the iris?